Pomonkey, Maryland: History

 The former Pomonkey High School was one of two black segregated high schools in Charles County until the 1960s, and has a proud alumni association.
 From 1946 to 1970 the "Pomonkey Spoon Factory" manufactured wooden tools and small items.
+In 2022, the Pomonkey High School Alumni Association held a Centennial Celebration which celebrated its 100 years of history including the fact that it was the first high school in the county created for black students.